brandondunc94/fantasyFootball/README.md

  4. Clean up pick page, beautify UI like the betting page
  5. User profile images
  6. Make default home page when season is not active

+League selection in nav bar with join league and create league

+Change 'home' to 'dashboard'

+Dashboard Picks Bets

+Make league home contents in dashboard